 What Is Sinusitis?

 Inflammation of the tissues lining the sinuses is called sinusitis.
-Infections with viruses or bacteria or allergies cause the majority of cases of sinusitis.
+Infections with viruses or bacteria or allergies cause most cases of sinusitis.

 It May Start as a Cold

-Most cases of sinusitis start off with the inflammation from a virus such as the common cold.
+Most cases of sinusitis start off with inflammation from a virus such as a common cold virus.
 This inflammation can lead to bacterial colonization and cause a bacterial sinus infection.

 Pressure and pain in the sinuses (in different areas of the face or behind the eyes) are the main symptoms of sinusitis.
 More severe infections may lead to a yellow or green discharge from the nose, sore throat, headache, fever, and an overall feeling of fatigue.

 Chronic sinusitis is defined as inflammation of the sinuses that lasts for more than three months.
 It is characterized as chronic sinusitis with or without polyposis.
 Chronic sinusitis may be caused by allergies, abnormal sinus anatomy that leads to chronic blockage (polyps), or dental problems.

 Nasal polyps are an overgrowth of tissue within the sinuses that can block the flow of mucus and air.

 Nasal sprays and nasal decongestants can be used for relief of the symptoms of acute sinusitis.
 These medications help shrink the inflamed tissue and allow secretions and air to pass through more easily.
 Some over-the-counter nasal spray decongestants should only be used for a maximum of three days.
 After this, the tissues can become more inflamed and lead to a disorder called rhinitis medicamentosa.
 Consult your doctor before using any drugs to treat your sinus infection.
 Combinations of oral medications and nasal anti-inflammatories may be better options to treat your sinusitis.